- Blog

 My father has been the person who has supported me the most throughout this entire process, and throughout my life.
 That is also part of KaiNext's story.

-The client I almost walked away from
+The project I almost walked away from

 The project was technically clear.
 Centralized inventory, sales, commissions, electronic invoicing, branch reports.
 I built disrover.com, a platform from which they now manage everything.
 They eliminated Excel.
 They left Mi Negocio.
 If they wanted, they could scale toward ecommerce with the same products they sell in physical stores.
+Full technical case study.

 The hard part wasn't the technical work.
 It was learning to work together.